Bibliothèque Forney: History

 The library is named for Aimé Samuel Forney (1819–1879), a businessman of Swiss origin particularly interested in professional training and artistic crafts who left a bequest to the City of Paris to create an institution promoting education of artisans.

-Founded 1886 in the heart of Faubourg Saint-Antoine, an artisan district of Paris, the premises quickly became too cramped.
+Founded in 1886 in the heart of Faubourg Saint-Antoine, an artisan district of Paris, the premises quickly became too cramped.
 In 1929, the plan of transferring the library to the Hôtel de Sens was adopted, but due to the extreme state of disrepair of the building, the library did not open at the Hôtel de Sens until 1961.